gpra012333/Face-Mask-Detection/README.md

-# Face Mask Detection Model
+# Face Mask Detection Model (Along with Demo Video)

 This project leverages an Image Processing model to create a classifier system for detecting whether a person is wearing a face mask using OpenCV and Haar cascades.